 Click on the + sign to add more languages or remove the – symbol to remove a language from the list.

 Keyboard Layouts Available on MacBook and Apple Keyboard

-Several other Mac keyboard layout guide that you can find on MacBooks and Apple keyboards are:
+Several other Mac keyboard layout guides that you can find on MacBooks and Apple keyboards are:

-- US English layout is in use in the US, Australia, Canada, Guam, Puerto Rico, Singapore, Malaysia, New Zealand, Hongkong, and many other countries.
+- US English layout is used in the US, Australia, Canada, Guam, Puerto Rico, Singapore, Malaysia, New Zealand, Hongkong, and many other countries.